 The most frequent symptoms of CO poisoning are headache, dizziness, fatigue, upset stomach, vomiting, chest pain, and confusion.
 CO symptoms are often described as “flu-like.”
 If you breathe in lots of CO it can make you pass out or kill you.
 Individuals that are drunk or sleeping can die from CO poisoning before they have symptoms.

-So, how can you prevent CO poisoning in your residence?
+So, how can you prevent CO poisoning in Lakeland Wildlife Control?

 Place your sensor where it will wake you up if it alarms, such as outside your bedroom.
 Replace your CO detector every five decades.